makmour/Cloudflare-WAF-Rules-for-8G/README.md

-# cloudflarewafrulesfor8g
+# Cloudflare WAF Rules for 8G
-This is a collection with expressions from the Perishable's 8G directives for Cloudflare WAF.
+This collection contains expressions from Perishable's 8G directives for Cloudflare WAF.